 Prohibition Orders are made by the Secretary of State following consideration by a professional conduct panel convened by the TRA.
 Pending such consideration, the Secretary of State may issue an Interim Prohibition Order if he considers that it is in the public interest to do so.
-There remain a number of individuals who are still subject to disciplinary sanctions which were imposed by the GTCE therefore both prohibition lists available through the TRA will be checked ('GTCE sanctions' and 'Teachers and others prohibited from the profession').
-Further information is available from the DfE guidance Teacher status checks: information for employers
+There remain a number of individuals who are still subject to disciplinary sanctions which were imposed by the GTCE, all those prohibited or with interim prohibition orders are now included in the information via the 'Check a teacher's record' website.
+Further information is available from the DfE guidance Check a teacher's record.